rain152/PAT/README.md

 - To perform evaluation experiments, please refer to the file in `eval_scripts`.
 `eval_attack.sh` tests the model on harmful behaviors, and `eval_benign.sh` tests the model on benign prompts.
 You need to specify the paths for the attack file and the defense file.

-We will show our training results here, and you can test **PAT** directly.
+We will show our training results here, and you can test **PAT** directly with the provided defense controls.

 The defense control for Vicuna-7B is as below:
 ```